Continuous characterizations of inhomogeneous Besov and Triebel-Lizorkin spaces associated to non-negative self-adjoint operators: Introduction and statement of main results

-where $\Gamma^{loc}(x):=\{(y,t) \in X \times (0,1] : \rho(x,y) <t^{1/2}\}$. \end{theorem} A few words about our proofs are in order.
+and { where} $\Gamma^{loc}(x):=\{(y,t) \in M \times (0,1] : \rho(x,y) <t^{1/2}\}$. \end{theorem} A few words about our proofs are in order.
 We point out that the approach in \cite{KP} to derive continuous characterizations in terms of square functions can not be used to treat the case $p <1$.
-Meanwhile, one can not directly adapt the arguments from \cite{BBD} to our inhomogeneous spaces.
-This is because in order to get continuous characterizations of inhomogeneous spaces we must treat the inhomogeneous term separately.
-To achieve our goal, we shall adapt the ideas developed by Bui {et al.} \cite{Bui3}, Rychkov \cite{Rychkov} and Ullrich \cite{U}.
-In particular, the work \cite{U} provides a complete and self-contained reference for general characterizations of discrete and continuous type for the classical Besov and Triebel-Lizorkin spaces on $\mathbb{R}^{n}$.
-See also \cite{LSUYY} and \cite{KSU} for the adaption of such ideas to more general scales of funcitons/distributions.
+To achieve our goal, we shall adapt the ideas developed by Bui {et al.} \cite{Bui2,Bui3,Bui4}, Rychkov \cite{Rychkov} and Ullrich \cite{U}.
 A central estimate of our approach to derive continuous characterizations of Besov and Triebel-Lizorkin spaces associated to operators is a ``sub-mean value inequality'' involving $t$ (see Lemma \ref{moui} below), which generalizes the corresponding inequality on $\mathbb{R}^{n}$.
 We also need to make good use of the smooth functional calculus developed by Kerkyacharian and Petrushev in \cite{KP} and the ``off-diagonal estimates'' proved in Section \ref{sec3}.
+It is worth mentioning that the continuous characterizations of inhomogeneous spaces do not follow directly from the approach for the homogeneous spaces in \cite{BBD}.
+Indeed, in many situations it is not a trivial matter to handle the inhomogeneous term.
+For example, to prove the sub-mean value inequality for the inhomogeneous term, a separate nontrivial argument is needed (see the proof of Lemma \ref{moui}).
+Moreover, note the in the continuous norms of inhomogeneous spaces, the inhomogeneous term is independent of $t$.
+Thus, to prove that the discrete norms can be bounded by the continuous norms, we need to construct a Calder\'{o}n reproducing identity in which the inhomogeneous term is independent of $t$ (see \eqref{nontrivial} in the proof of Lemma~\ref{Lemma2}).
+Finally, we emphasize that our proof of continuous Lusin characterization of ``nonclassical'' inhomogeneous Triebel-Lizorkin spaces (Theorem \ref{area}) is significantly different from the method used in \cite{BBD}.